 Well Testing Sample Clauses

 Well Testing.
 13.1.
-During the drilling of the Xxxxx carried out pursuant to this Agreement, the Contractor must keep the Minister informed of the progress of each Well, its proposals for tests, as well as the results of such tests.
+During the drilling of the ▇▇▇▇▇ carried out pursuant to this Agreement, the Contractor must keep the Minister informed of the progress of each Well, its proposals for tests, as well as the results of and reports relating to such tests.
 13.2.
-At the request of the Minister, the Contractor must test any prospective zones and conduct additional tests, within the agreed well depth, provided that such tests are consistent with professional rules and Best International Industry Standards and Practices and do not interfere with the safety and efficiency of Petroleum Operations.
-Such tests are on behalf of the Contractor and must be credited in the mandatory work program.
+Upon agreement between the Minister and the Contractor, the Contractor must test any prospective zones and conduct additional tests, within the agreed well depth, provided that such tests are consistent with Best International Industry Standards and Practices and do not interfere with the safety and efficiency of Petroleum Operations.
+Such tests shall be taken into consideration when assessing the Contractor’s mandatory work programme.

 Well Testing